kubernetes-native-testbed/kubernetes-native-testbed/README.md

 * **BETA-2** at **SEP 2020 (CloudNative Days Tokyo 2020, Kubernetes Forum Tokyo)**
 * **GA** at **KubeCon + CNCon NA 2020**

+For Cloud Providers, we are looking for a sponsor to provide cloud environment.
+If you can help, please email us (amsy810@gmail.com).

 # Authors

 * Masaya Aoyama [@amsy810](https://twitter.com/amsy810)